 If attempting to control or stop the activity, withdrawal symptoms often begin.
 These may include: irritability, cravings, restlessness, anxiety, depression, rage.

 The person does not appear to have control as to when, how long, or much he or she will continue the behavior (loss of control).
 For example: he/she can’t refuse a substance, buys 5 pairs of shoes when he/she was looking for a belt, ate the whole box of cookies when just looking for a snack.

 The person denies problems resulting from his/her behavior, even though everyone keeps telling him/her that there are obvious negative effects.

 The person hides the “evidence” after family or friends point it out.
 This might include: hiding bottles, food, drugs, cigarettes, bills, etc.

-Many individuals experience blackouts during their addictive behavior.
+Many individuals experience blackouts during an addictive behavior.
 Examples might include: not remembering how much they bought, how much was lost gambling, what they did when they drank, etc.

-Depression is common with addictive behavior.
-Sometimes, addictions evolve to compensate for the lack of control in one’s overall life.
+Sometimes, negative habits evolve to compensate for the lack of control in one’s overall life.
 Depression involves multiple symptoms, and could be a reason to seek professional help.

-Individuals with addictive behaviors often experience low self-esteem, paranoia or anxiety, and do not have control over their environment with an overwhelming sense of shame and hopelessness.
+Individuals with repeated negative behaviors often experience low self-esteem, paranoia or anxiety, and do not have control over their environment with an overwhelming sense of shame and hopelessness.